loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 understand the benefits of trade, or why we trade in the first place, we need to understand the concepts of comparative and absolute advantage.

 In 1817, David Ricardo, a businessman, economist, and member of the British Parliament, wrote a treatise called *On the Principles of Political Economy and Taxation*.
 In this treatise, Ricardo argued that specialization and free trade benefit all trading partners, even those that may be relatively inefficient.
-To see what he meant, we must be able to distinguish between absolute and comparative advantage.
+To see what he meant, we must return to the distinction between [absolute and comparative advantage](/macro/advantage/).

 A country has an **absolute advantage** over another country in the production a good if it uses fewer resources to produce that good (or,